Could your skincare be slowly killing you?

 • Propyl containing substances such as isopropyl alcohol, propylene glycol, cocamidopropyl betaine.

 The “Australian Industrial Chemicals Introduction Scheme (AICIS)” is responsible for managing industrial chemicals (cosmetics) and Australian Competition and Consumer Commission (ACCC) regulates product safety and cosmetic labelling standards.
+Offering popular women’s necklaces such as pendants, chokers and.
+Shop for jewelry in a variety of metals and gemstones to suit any occasion.

 Just because a label is approved, does not mean it is entirely safe for your health.